From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “I’d have come earlier.”

-“You said this was the only week that worked”
+“You said this is the only week that worked”

 “I would have moved things around if I knew.”

-“You really got twelve tags, what the hell does the state think you’ll do with them all.”
+“You really got twelve tags?
+What the hell does the state think you’ll do with them?”

-“When it comes to New Mexico little bro, it’s a Chicago kind of corruption; they figure I’ll sell them with a requisite flow-back in donations.
-As hard as it is to believe, each tag is worth ten grand.”
+“In the Land of Mañana, little bro, things are run on a Chicago kind of corruption.
+They figure I’ll sell them to rich Texans and east coasters with the requisite flow back to Santa Fe.
+As hard as it is to fathom, each tag is worth around ten grand.”

 “You actually found eight people stupid enough to pay that?”